homorunner/mcpmark-notion/tasks/github/claude-code/claude_collaboration_analysis/description.md

 Create a file called `CLAUDE_COLLABORATION_ANALYSIS.md` in the repository root with:

 - A "# Claude AI Collaboration Analysis" title
-- A "## Summary Statistics" section with:
+- A "## Summary Statistics" section with these exact format requirements:
-  - Total commits analyzed
+  - "Total commits analyzed: [NUMBER]"
-  - Number of Claude co-authored commits found
+  - "Number of Claude co-authored commits found: [NUMBER]"
-  - Percentage of commits with Claude collaboration
+  - "Percentage of commits with Claude collaboration: [NUMBER]%"
-  - Number of unique human collaborators who worked with Claude
+  - "Number of unique human collaborators who worked with Claude: [NUMBER]"

 - A "## Top Claude Collaborators" section with this exact table format:
 ```markdown